manzt/scipy-2024-anywidget/README.md

 tutorial to be presented at SciPy 2024.
 We will be using **JupyterLab** for all tutorial materials.

+An overview of the content can be found at [notebooks/index.ipynb](notebooks/index.ipynb).

 ### Quick Start

 > [!WARNING]